 I firmly believe that teaching tolerance and understanding for other’s cultures, religions, races, and what have you can never start too early.
-Christmas, as a Catholic, is always a time of prayer, recollection and teaching my child and students about the beginning of our faith.
+Christmas, growing up as a Catholic, was always a time of prayer, recollection, and learning about the beginning of the faith.
 However!
 This is also an amazing time to teach these same students about other cultures and practices.

 These lessons can span over various grades, you are really never too old to learn about other cultures.

 Italians do celebrate Christmas in a very similiar fashion to what we are used to; they exchange gifts, put up a Christmas tree, and bake delicious meals.
 However, they do some pretty interesting differences that I would like to introduce to my students.

 One tradition I read about that I thought was really cool was the idea of the parent letter.
 A lot of children in the U.S. write letters to Santa asking him for a certain gift (or gifts as it usually is).
 In Italy the children write a letter to their parents, thanking them for all of their blessings throughout the year.
 The letters are placed under the father’s plate and read aloud after Christmas Eve dinner.
 That is an activity I would love to introduce to my students!

 (Click picture to be taken to the source)